top of page

 What's Team Debate?

-Team Debate is where you and your squad of three pull up and face off against another crew.
-Y’all ain’t just talkin'; you’re flexin’ arguments, cookin’ rebuttals, and keepin’ it scholarly while tryin’ to out think the other side in 3 rounds.
-Judges slide y’all the motion (the prompt) and call which side you’re on, affirmative or negative.
-Critical thinking, teamwork, and communication on full blast.
+Team Debate is where you and your team of three debate against another team of three.
+You aren't just talking; you’re thinking of arguments and rebuttals, while trying to out think the other side in 3 rounds.
+Judges give you the motion (the prompt) and assign which side you’re on, affirmative or negative.

 What to Bring